Lufthansa Flight 592: Hijacker

 Nebiu Zewolde Demeke was born on September 24, 1972, in Egypt.
-His father, an economist, was a political prisoner in Ethiopia, and the Demeke family moved to Morocco after his arrest to escape persecution.
-Nebiu Demeke studied at the American School in Tangiers, Morocco, where he was described as "distracted" and "emotional."
+His father, an economist, was a political prisoner in Ethiopia, and his family moved to Morocco after his arrest to escape persecution.
+Nebiu studied at the American School in Tangiers, Morocco, where he was described as "distracted" and "emotional."
 His older sister, Selamawit, went to study at Gettysburg College in Gettysburg, Pennsylvania.
 His older brother, Demter, enrolled at Macalester College in St. Paul, Minnesota, and his younger brother, Brook, lived in Indiana.
-Though Demeke attempted to join his siblings in the United States, he was denied a student visa, and was unable to otherwise receive permission to legally enter the country.
+Though Nebiu attempted to join his siblings in the United States, he was denied a student visa, and was unable to otherwise receive permission to legally enter the country.

-Six months prior to the hijacking, 20-year-old Demeke moved to Germany and applied for political asylum.
+Six months prior to the hijacking, Nebiu moved to Germany and applied for political asylum.
 When he withdrew his application for asylum, the German government purchased him a ticket on Flight 592 back to Ethiopia.

-Demeke entered the airport carrying a starting pistol loaded with blanks.
-Prior to reaching security, he placed the pistol on his head and covered it with an "Indiana Jones"-style fedora.
+Nebiu entered the airport carrying a starting pistol loaded with blanks.
+Prior to reaching security, he placed the pistol on his head and covered it with an "Indiana Jones"–style fedora.
 When it came time to pass through the metal-detector, he pinched the top of the hat and placed both it and the hidden pistol on a table.
 He retrieved both prior to boarding the plane.